 Relevance and Uses of Goodwill Formula

-It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
-The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.
+It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of a company's reputation built over a significant period.
+The different factors aiding the goodwill include (not exhaustive) the company's brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

 Under IFRS and US GAAP standards, goodwill is considered as an intangible asset with an indefinite life, and as such, there is no requirement to amortize the value.
 However, it should be evaluated every year for impairment loss.
-Most of the companies prefer to amortize goodwill over the period of 10 years.
+Most companies prefer to amortize goodwill over 10 years.